h0cean/fourgames-detailed/README.md

 C.nginx

 # zero step
-buy a domain and point it to your host-ip
+buy a domain and point it to your host-ip by using Cloudflare DNS service (you can use your preferred ones) ssh into host make your host's traffic secure by configuring ufw, firewalld, IPTABLES...etc.

 # SSL configurations